paquettm/paquettm/Resume_Writing.md

 - Don't think that your résumé alone will get you in the door!
 Always try to arrange for an interview, because that is where you can make a real impression on a prospective employer.
 (See handout on job interviews for more information)

 ![Example Resume](./Example_Resume.png)

+## Recommended Reading

+A relevant article on the topic: [How to Write a Resume](https://www.thebalancecareers.com/how-to-write-a-resume-2063336)

+[This article](https://learntocodewith.me/work-in-tech/successful-job-search/) is a good read for those who are looking for a job in the tech industry.
+It contains a lot of useful information about the job search process, including how to write a resume, how to write a cover letter, how to prepare for an interview, and how to negotiate a job offer.